Kubic-C/PMUT-CMAKE/readme.md

 - PMUT Live app manipulation: think of this like cheat engine but you can also export an instance of an app from RAM into a file.

 - PMUT's Custom console: this console will be using opengl(glfw and glew) to render it with batch rendering :).

+-- how to compile PMUT --
+run ./gen_build_run.sh

 -- the ubuntu or debian way ---
 How to install GLFW: